 Formally structured courses are certainly not the only mean for learning.
 Some may even argue that it is neither the most natural nor most effective way of learning.
 With an open and curious mind, there are learning opportunities everywhere we go and from everyone we meet.
 There are always so much to learn from people we work with, people we meet at social gatherings and professional events.
 We also learn through reading and experimenting.
 Being able to read in a second language other than my mother language is the most beneficial skill to me so far.
 It broadens one’s horizon that no formal education could compete with.
 Over the years and across many countries I visited, I also found myself learning many lessons through the conversations and interactions with cleaners, security staff, receptionists, cashiers, taxi Drivers, and others who did not have the privilege like many of us do of having BSc/BA/MSc/MA/PhD education, and even homeless people.

-Here are the evening courses I completed at Stanford University, focusing on leadership and business development, in 2017:
+Here are the professional development courses I completed at Stanford University, focusing on leadership and business development, during 2016-2019:

 - The Creative Entrepreneur: Innovation Through Design Thinking